 Important: It doesn't cost anything to use your TV, and there are lots of free channels.
-If you choose to add a streaming channel or other application with associated fees (most have none), it's paid for by the payment method you have specified pre-existing streaming channels, if any, to your TV.
+If you choose to add a streaming channel or other application with associated fees (most have none), it's paid for by the payment method you have specified.

+After you log in or create your Roku account, the TV gets an acknowledgement and adds your pre-existing streaming channels, if any, to your TV.
 This process is automatic and takes a few moments-a little longer if you already have a lot of streaming channels to add.